juve/rvgahp/README.md

     ```
     # /tmp/user.hpcc.sock is the name of the UNIX socket in the diagram
     # above.
 It should match the grid_resource from the job and the argument
-    # for the rvgahp_helper in the ssh command below.
+    # for the rvgahp_proxy in the ssh command below.
     GRIDMANAGER_MAX_SUBMITTED_JOBS_PER_RESOURCE = 2, /tmp/user.hpcc.sock
     ```